 - Processing and centrifugal pumps used by the petrochemical industry

 - Boiler feed pumps are found in every power plant and also in general industry

 - Vertical turbine pumps found at water treatment plants

 - Refrigeration compressors used for food processing and cold storage

 Protecting your machines through precision shaft alignment is not an option, it is a must in today’s competitive environment.
-Old dial indicator technology may have too low a resolution to measure accurately enough, and are subject to reading errors and hysteresis or sticking dial hands.
-On the other hand, laser shaft alignment is error free with reports generated directly from the instrument in conformity with ISO 9001 requirements.
+Old dial indicator technology may have too low a resolution to measure accurately enough and are subject to reading errors and hysteresis or sticking dial hands.
+On the other hand, laser shaft alignment is error-free with reports generated directly from the instrument in conformity with ISO 9001 requirements.

 “7 Reasons Why Machines Need Laser Shaft Alignment” was written for us by Stuart Smith, MBA, MS. He is an avid writer about CMMS and EAM software solutions for Mintek Mobile Data Solutions.
-Stuart has over 25 years experience running operations in multiple industries.
+Stuart has over 25 years of experience running operations in multiple industries.